 A vent shall not terminate directly above a sidewalk or paved driveway that is located between two single-family dwellings and serves both dwellings.

-Permitted only if a veranda, porch, deck or balcony is only a contract of the contract of
+Permitted only if a veranda, porch, deck or balcony is fully open on a minimum of two sides beneath the floor.

-\a) A minimum clearance value determined by testing in accordance with section 2.20.

-\b) "Clearance in accordance with local installation codes and the requirements of the gas supplier".
+\a) A minimum clearance value determined by testing in accordance with section 2.20. \b) "Clearance in accordance with local installation codes and the requirements of the gas supplier".